Energy East Pipeline Project

 A pipeline from West to East

-Called the Energy East Pipeline, the 4,500-kilometre pipeline will carry 1.1-million barrels of crude oil per day from Alberta and Saskatchewan to refineries in Eastern Canada.
+Called the Energy East Pipeline, the 4,600-kilometre pipeline will carry 1.1-million barrels of crude oil per day from Alberta and Saskatchewan to refineries in Eastern Canada.

 Currently, the project has the following major components:

 While the exact route will only be determined after public and regulatory review, the planned starting point is a new tank terminal in Hardisty, Alta.
-Three other new terminals will be built along the pipeline’s route: One in Saskatchewan, one in the Québec City area and another in the Saint John, N.B., area.
-The terminals in the Québec City and Saint John areas will include facilities for marine tanker loading.
-The project will also deliver oil to existing Québec refineries in Montréal, near Québec City and in Saint John.
+Two other new terminals will be built along the pipeline’s route: One in Saskatchewan and another in the Saint John, N.B., area.
+The Saint John terminal will include facilities for marine tanker loading.
+The project will also deliver oil to existing refineries in Montréal, near Québec City and in Saint John.
 New pipeline will be built in Alberta, Saskatchewan, Manitoba, Eastern Ontario, Québec and New Brunswick.

 The Energy East Pipeline Project involves three major components: pipeline conversion, the construction of new pipeline and the construction of new pipeline facilities.
 Energy East will convert an existing natural gas pipeline to oil service between Burstall, Saskatchewan and Cornwall, Ontario.
 New sections of pipe will also need to be constructed in Alberta, Saskatchewan, Manitoba, Eastern Ontario, Québec and New Brunswick to link up with the newly converted pipe.
 Lastly, associated facilities like pump stations, tank terminals and marine facilities will be constructed in order to successfully move the crude oil from Alberta to New Brunswick.